 This type of lead information isn’t really much to go on.
-If this is all you rely on to nurture your lead towards becoming a client, you are missing out on key information that can help you generate more business.
+If this is all you rely on to nurture your lead toward becoming a client, you are missing out on key information that can help you generate more business.

 With limited information about your leads today, would it be helpful to have additional intelligence about your leads in the future?
 Such as:

-pages of your website that a lead has viewed
+Pages of your website that a lead has viewed

-emails that a lead has received from your company
+Emails that a lead has received from your company

-social media profiles and sites your lead uses
+Social media profiles and sites your lead uses

-which companies are visiting your website (for prospecting)
+Which companies are visiting your website (for prospecting)

-recent social media activity from your leads
+Recent social media activity from your leads

-mentions of your company in social media by your leads
+Mentions of your company in social media by your leads

-notifications when a lead comes back to your website
+Notifications when a lead comes back to your website

-notifications when leads visit key pages of your website (like pricing or services)
+Notifications when leads visit key pages of your website (like pricing or services)

 If this type of information would be helpful to you when researching leads, then lead intelligence is what you are looking for.
 Here's how to get it!